 So, you’re about to start your first assignment.
 Don’t panic!
 Believe it or not, coursework is there to make all the new information you’ve been given easier to digest.
 It encourages independent study while sharpening research skills.

 While coursework comes in a variety of forms, depending on which subject you are studying, the approach should always be the same.

-Whether you’re facing a lengthy report or a 5,000 word essay, these tips will help you to produce glowing work.
-Every time.
+Whether you’re facing a short report or a 5,000-word essay, these tips will help you to produce excellent work, every time.

 Understand the objective before you begin

 This may sound a little obvious, but you would be surprised how many people start working on something without properly understanding the question.
 What is the assignment asking you to do?
 What topics does it cover?
 Get this clear in your head before you do anything.
 If you’re unsure, it’s perfectly acceptable to ask your tutor for guidance.

 Research, research, research

 Once you know what your assignment is all about, be careful not to dive in with the very first thought that springs to mind.
 Think about it carefully and, most importantly, do your research.
 Go to the library, use the internet and interview people where you need to.
 Make sure all your sources are reputable and keep note of anything you include for your bibliography.

 Anything you write should have an easy-to-follow beginning, middle and end structure.
 Beware of going off topic, no matter how interesting you find the point.
 Keeping your work short and relevant will also make it easier to read for whoever is grading your paper – always a good thing.